16 Pregnancy, Birth, and Baby Books Every Partner Should Read - Baby Chick

 "Daddy Blues" by Mark Williams

 In “Daddy Blues,” Mark Williams tells about his struggles with anxiety and depression after his baby was born.
 His wife experienced baby blues and postpartum depression, and Mark battled his own mental health issues.
-He felt stressed out and depressed, which led to him drowning his sorrows in alcohol.
+He felt stressed out and depressed, which led him to drown his sorrows in alcohol.
 This book sheds light on a topic that is seldom discussed and that more soon-to-be fathers need to know about.

 11. “You’re Going to be a Dad!” by DaddiLife Books